PostgreSQL vs MySQL: Partitioning, Replication, Query Optimization, and More

 JSON: PostgreSQL vs. MySQL

-Replication & Clustering
+Replication and Clustering

 Views

-PostgreSQL supports views that are partially similar to MySQL.
-While views created with simple SQLs can be updated, the views created with complex SQLs cannot be updated.
-But there is a work-around to update complex views using RULES.
-Also, if the data is to be stored physically, PostgreSQL supports Materialized Views, which can be REFRESHED, and Indexes as well.
+PostgreSQL supports views that operate similarly to those in MySQL.
+Simple SQL-constructed views can be updated, whereas complex SQL-constructed views cannot.
+However, there is a workaround to update complex views using RULES.
+Furthermore, PostgreSQL supports Materialized Views, which can be refreshed and indexed if the data needs to be stored physically.

 Triggers